 Overall, evidence from 11 studies (6,740 participants) evaluating interventions for women with screen-detected IPV intervention or who were considered at risk for IPV was imprecise and often inconsistent.
 We graded the strength of evidence as low or insufficient for evidence on benefits of interventions.
 Although all RCTs enrolled only women, they assessed heterogeneous interventions and reported on a wide range of outcomes.
-For the most commonly reported outcome (IPV exposure), trials used different measures (e.g., CTS-2 scores, incidence of reproductive coercion) and often reported outcomes differently for the same measure (e.g., mean CTS-2 scores, incidence rate of violent episodes measured by the CTS-2).
-Most RCTs found lower rates of IPV exposure over time in both groups, but few found a statistically significant difference between groups.
+For the most commonly reported outcome (IPV incidence), trials used different measures (e.g., CTS-2 scores, incidence of reproductive coercion) and often reported outcomes differently for the same measure (e.g., mean CTS-2 scores, incidence rate of violent episodes measured by the CTS-2).
+Most RCTs found lower rates of IPV over time in both groups, but few found a statistically significant difference between groups.
 Few studies enrolling similar populations and evaluating similar types of interventions reported on other outcomes (e.g., quality of life, reproductive outcomes).
 No studies measured mortality.

-Across the five RCTs enrolling women during the perinatal period, all reported on IPV exposure outcomes.
-Two home-visiting interventions^{78, 79} found lower IPV exposure among women assigned to the intervention group compared with controls; however, the difference between groups was small and results were imprecise (only one found a statistically significant difference).79 Three RCTs enrolling pregnant women with screen-detected IPV evaluated a counseling intervention; two found benefit^{80, 81} and one did not;82 in one study, the benefit was significant for some subtypes of violence (psychological and minor physical abuse) but not others (severe physical and sexual abuse).81 One RCT assessing counseling for multiple risk factors reported on birth outcomes among the subgroup of women experiencing IPV at baseline (N= 306 out of 1.044 enrolled); there was no significant difference between groups in rates of low birth weight neonates (<2,500 g) or preterm birth (<37 weeks); however, significantly fewer women in the intervention group had very preterm neonates (\leq 33 weeks) and low birth weight neonates.100 The RCT assessing behavioral counseling that found benefit for IPV exposure and some birth outcomes among pregnant women has limitations.
-The intervention targeted multiple risk factors (smoking, environmental tobacco smoke exposure, depression, and IPV);80 improvement in birth outcomes among the women who had experienced IPV at baseline may not be attributable to IPV counseling.
-For example, among the subgroup of women reporting IPV at baseline, 62 percent reported being depressed, and those randomized to the intervention also received counseling for depression (in addition to IPV);83 the improvement in outcomes may be attributable to counseling for depression as opposed to IPV counseling.
+Two home-visiting interventions^{80, 81} found lower rates of IPV among women assigned to the intervention group compared with controls; however, the difference between groups was small and results were imprecise (only one found a statistically significant difference).81 Three RCTs enrolling pregnant women with screen-detected IPV evaluated a counseling intervention; two found benefit^{82, 83} and one did not;84 in one study, the benefit was significant for some subtypes of violence (psychological and minor physical abuse) but not others (severe physical and sexual abuse).83 One RCT assessing counseling for multiple risk factors reported on birth outcomes among the subgroup of women experiencing IPV at baseline (N= 306 out of 1,044 enrolled); there was no significant difference between groups in rates of low birth weight neonates (<2,500 g), very low birth weight neonates (<1,500 g), or preterm birth (<37 weeks); however, significantly fewer women in the intervention group had very preterm neonates (\leq 33 weeks).82 The RCT assessing behavioral counseling that found benefit for IPV and some birth outcomes among pregnant women has limitations.
+The intervention targeted multiple risk factors (smoking, environmental tobacco smoke exposure, depression, and IPV);82 improvement in birth outcomes among the women who had experienced IPV at baseline may not be attributable to IPV counseling.
+For example, among the subgroup of women reporting IPV at baseline, 62 percent reported being depressed, and those randomized to the intervention also received counseling for depression (in addition to IPV);85 the improvement in outcomes may be attributable to counseling for depression as opposed to IPV counseling.
 We graded the strength of evidence for birth outcomes as insufficient, downgrading because of imprecision, unknown consistency, few events from one subgroup analysis of an RCT, and uncertainty about whether results could be attributed to IPV counseling.

-Across the six RCTs enrolling nonpregnant women, five measured changes in IPV exposure.
-Four of these found no significant difference between groups in rates of overall IPV exposure^{84, 85 or combined physical and sexual violence;^{86, 87} rates of IPV exposure were either similar across groups or slightly lower among women in the control group.
-One trial reported on subtypes of violence only and found benefit for psychological aggression but not for physical assault or sexual coercion.88 Two RCTs measured changes in quality of life following an intervention for IPV; scores were similar and differences were not statistically significant.^{84, 88} Three RCTs reported on depression outcomes; two found benefit in favor of the intervention group (although one found a difference below the threshold for a clinically meaningful change),^{84, 88} and one found similar scores between groups.89}
+Across the six RCTs enrolling nonpregnant women, five measured IPV incidence.
+Four of these found no significant difference between groups in rates of overall IPV exposure^{86, 87} or combined physical and sexual violence;^{88, 89} rates of IPV were either similar across groups or slightly lower among women in the control group.
+One trial reported on subtypes of violence only and found benefit for psychological aggression but not for physical assault or sexual coercion.90 Two RCTs measured changes in quality of life following an intervention for IPV; scores were similar and differences were not statistically significant.^{86, 90} Three RCTs reported on depression outcomes; two found benefit in favor of the intervention group (although one found a difference below the threshold for a clinically meaningful change),^{86, 90} and one found similar scores between groups.91